kevin-chen452/RecipeManager/README.md

-# Block Breaker Blast!
+# Recipe Manager

 ## Kevin Chen

-This application will launch a game where people control a paddle to bounce a ball off of, and this ball will bounce around and break blocks that appear.
-When playing this game, various tips and life advice will be displayed to the user, most often before and after a game.
+This application will launch an application that allows the user to keep track of their recipes.
+They will be able to do things such as adding and removing recipes, viewing their current recipes, and much more.

 There are many audiences in mind, but generally.
 I think that these people will use it:
-- people who enjoy video games
+- people who enjoy cooking
-- people who need some **fun** in their boring lives
+- people who have friends or family that enjoy cooking
-- people needing a break from the reality that is life
-- myself
+- **myself**

-This project is of interest to me, because I personally fit all four of the criteria mentioned above.
-In addition to that, I think block breaker games have been a bit forgotten nowadays, which is sad, because I loved playing them as a kid.
-So I want to relive my childhood to an extent, by making a block breaker game myself, and making it shine.
+This project is of interest to me, because I personally fit all of the criteria mentioned above.
+In addition to that, I think it will be really nice to have a recipe manager right here on my desktop.
+As well, by making this application myself, this means I can customize it to my needs, and potentially add new features in the long term, beyond these two months.

 ## User Stories

-- As a user, I want to be able to change the colour of my paddle and balls before a game
+- As a user, I want to be able to add and remove recipes from my collection
-- As a user, I want to be able to select a difficulty: easy, medium, or hard
+- As a user, I want to be able to view a list of all the recipes in my collection
-- As a user, I want to be able to add power-ups to a selection of power-ups I can activate at any time
+- As a user, I want to be able to select a recipe and view it in detail
-- As a user, I want to be able to receive "game tips" before starting a game
+- As a user, I want to be able to search for recipes who all share a common ingredient
-- As a user, I want to be able to remove and add my own game tips to a quote bank, one of which can be displayed before starting a game, or when browsing game tips
+- As a user, I want to be able to rate a recipe on a scale of one to five stars